aws-samples/retail-demo-store/README.md

 ***Q: When accessing the Retail Demo Store web application after deploying the project, the home page shows spinning icons and products are never loaded.
 What's wrong?***

 ***A:*** The most likely cause is an error building or deploying one or more of the microservices.
 Sign in to the AWS account/region where the project was deployed and browse to CodePipeline.
 Verify that all of the Retail Demo Store pipelines have completed successfully.
 Inspect the details for any that have failed to determine the root cause.
 Sometimes just manually triggering a build/deploy will resolve the issue.
-If all pipelines were successful, make sure you're accessing the web application over HTTP and _not_ HTTPS.

 ***Q: This project is expensive to run (or keep running).
 How can I reduce the running cost of a deployment?***